 (If someone is logging in from their phone.
 Remember to remind them to hit, *6 to unmute. *9 to raise hand..

-Can we start out by reading " more about alcoholism" page 30 AA big book, Chapter 3 - "More About Alcoholism Most of us have been unwilling to admit we were real alcoholics.
+"More About Alcoholism Most of us have been unwilling to admit we were real alcoholics.
 No person likes to think he is bodily and mentally different from his fellows.
 Therefore, it is not surprising that our drinking careers have been characterized by countless vain attempts to prove we could drink like other people.
 The idea that somehow, someday he will control and enjoy his drinking is the great obsession of every abnormal drinker.
 The persistence of this illusion is astonishing.
 Many pursue it into the gates of insanity or death.
 We learned that we had to fully concede to our innermost selves that we were alcoholics.
 This is the first step in recovery.
 The delusion that we are like other people, or presently may be, has to be smashed.
 We alcoholics are men and women who have lost the ability to control our drinking.
 We know that no real alcoholic ever recovers control.
 All of us felt at times that we were regaining control, but such intervals usually brief were inevitably followed by still less control, which led in time to pitiful and incomprehensible demoralization.
 We are convinced to a man that alcoholics of our type are in the grip of a progressive illness.
 Over any considerable period we get worse, never better.
 We are like men who have lost their legs; they never grow new ones.
 Neither does there appear to be any kind of treatment which will make alcoholics of our kind like other men.
 We have tried every imaginable remedy.
 In some instances there has been brief recovery, followed always by a still worse relapse.
 Physicians who are familiar with alcoholism agree there is no such thing a making a normal drinker out of an alcoholic.
 Science may one day accomplish this, but it hasn't done so yet.

-Who will read how it works, page 58 AA big book.
+Who will read how it works, page 58 AA big book. (copy and paste this into chat) https://www.aa.org/sites/default/files/2021-11/en_bigbook_chapt5.pdf

-HOW IT WORKS Rarely have we seen a person fail who has thoroughly followed our path.
+HOW IT WORKS Rarely have we seen a person fail who has thoroughly follo9wed our path.
 Those who do not recover are people who cannot or will not completely give themselves to this simple program, usually men and women who are constitutionally incapable of being honest with themselves.
 There are such unfortunates.
 They are not at fault; they seem to have been born that way.
 They are naturally incapable of grasping and developing a manner of living which demands rigorous honesty.
 Their chances are less than average.
 There are those, too, who suffer from grave emotional and mental disorders, but many of them do recover if they have the capacity to be honest.
 Our stories disclose in a general way what we used to be like, what happened, and what we are like now.
 If you have decided you want what we have and are willing to go to any length to get it — then you are ready to take certain steps.
 At some of these we balked.
 We thought we could find an easier, softer way.
 But we could not.
 With all the earnestness at our command, we beg of you to be fearless and thorough from the very start.
 Some of us have tried to hold on to our old ideas and the result was nil until we let go absolutely.
 Remember that we deal with alcohol — cunning, baffling, powerful!
 Without help it is too much for us.
 But there is One who has all power — that One is God.
 May you find Him now!
 Half measures availed us nothing.
 We stood at the turning point.
 We asked His protection and care with complete abandon.

 1. We admitted we were powerless over alcohol — that our lives had become unmanageable.